IF USING A SMART PHONE OR TABLET:

 IF USING A LAP TOP OR DESK TOP COMPUTER:

-ALTERNATIVE TO SHOCKWAVE: In most instances, directly above the Shockwave Player, is underlined text.
+ALTERNATIVE TO SHOCKWAVE: Directly above the Shockwave Player is underlined text.
 This is a live URL.
 If you click on that you will activate one of a number of players that you have installed on your computer.
-Where there is no active underlined text, click on the two photographs located at the right.
-Examples of the types of players you might have available on your computer are: Windows Media Player, Real Audio Player, Quick Time, Win Amp, other.
+Examples are: Windows Media Player, Real Audio Player, Quick Time, Win Amp, other.
 You choose.
 This method does not use the Shockwave Player.

 Success in using this alternative will depend on what browser and operating system you are using.
 For example, in Visa, Internet Explorer did not work at all, but in Windows 7 it worked fine.
 Chrome had difficulty (inconsistant results) in Vista.
 Other browsers, such as Firefox and Opera worked fine across platforms.
 In addition, each browser and each operating system have their own way of allowing you to choose which media player to use.